Two of our MECN students, Brandon Rice and Patrick Hill, were former football players. Read about their path to nursing.

 - Apply a global perspective and systematic approach for health promotion, risk reduction, and disease management in diverse populations.
 [Essentials I, II, IV, VI, VII; QSEN: quality improvement, teamwork and collaboration]

-The Clinical Nurse Leader (CNL) role is an emerging role being developed by the American Association of Colleges of Nursing (AACN).
-The Clinical Nurse Leader is a master's-prepared advanced nurse generalist who oversees the care of patients on specific hospital units.
-While CNL's may provide direct care to the patient, typically they use their knowledge of current nursing research evidence to determine the best plan of care for patients on a specific unit.
-CNL's collaborate with the nurses and physicians and others, such as pharmacists, social workers, advanced practice nurses, and clinical nurse specialists, to determine the plan of care that will achieve the best possible health outcomes for patients.
-The CNL is an advanced nurse generalist, a role distinct from those of the nurse practitioner and the clinical nurse specialist who are educated as advanced specialists in a particular area.
+The Clinical Nurse Leader (CNL) role was developed by the American Association of Colleges of Nursing (AACN) to improve systems of care for patients and families.
+The Clinical Nurse Leader is a master's-prepared advanced nurse generalist who assumes responsibility for patient care outcomes through appraisal, integration, and application of evidence-based information to design, implement, and evaluate patient care processes and models of care delivery.
+In addition to providing direct patient care CNLs also collect unit-based, patient outcome data to design better systems of care for a patient population on a specific unit.
+CNLs collaborate with the healthcare team including physicians, pharmacists, social workers, advanced practice nurses, and clinical nurse specialists to determine the plan of care that will achieve the best possible health outcomes for patients.
+The CNL is an advanced nurse generalist, a role distinct from that of the nurse practitioner and the clinical nurse specialist who are prepared as advanced specialists in a particular area (https://www.aacnnursing.org/CNL/About/FAQs).

-Conceptually, the MECN program has been developed according to the principles of primary, secondary, and tertiary prevention; moving from a systems, population-based approach to a cohort-based or unit-based perspective, and culminating with an intense focus on the individual-level of care.
-Course offerings address the core concepts of health promotion, risk reduction, ethical and social justice issues, informatics, research utilization, primary, secondary and tertiary prevention, mental health, public health, systems theory and health care policy, and advanced research and population-based quality of practice.
-Supervised practica are designed to apply knowledge in a variety of health-related settings including traditional, inpatient acute care settings, as well as ambulatory care, public health, managed care and HMO (health-maintenance organizations) offices.
-These practica occur in direct patient care environments, as well as in departments addressing healthcare outcomes, risk management, quality improvement, and research.
-In the final quarter, students complete a clinical immersion experience in a nursing setting where they also complete a clinical nurse leadership project.
+Conceptually, the MECN program applies the principles of primary, secondary, and tertiary prevention to the care of individuals, families, populations, and communities.
+The curriculum introduces a systems-level, population-based approach to care early in the program, alongside an intense focus on individual-level provision of care.
+Course offerings address the core concepts of patient safety; health promotion; risk reduction; ethics, social justice, and health equity; evidence-based practice, informatics, collaboration and teamwork, mental health, public health, systems theory and health care policy, and advanced research and population-based quality improvement in all age groups.
+Supervised clinical experiences are designed to apply knowledge in a variety of health-related settings including traditional, inpatient acute care settings, as well as ambulatory care, and public health.
+During the final year, students complete a series of leadership courses and a clinical immersion experience in a hospital setting where they also complete a clinical nurse leadership project.

 Clinical practica are conducted with our clinical partners at various hospitals in the community, such as Ronald Reagan UCLA Medical Center, Santa Monica UCLA Medical Center and Orthopaedic Hospital, Harbor-UCLA Medical Center, Resnick Neuropsychiatric Hospital at UCLA, Mattel Children's Hospital UCLA, the VA-West Los Angeles Healthcare Center, Children's Hospital Los Angeles, Cedars-Sinai Medical Center, Good Samaritan Hospital Los Angeles, Northridge Hospital Medical Center, St. John's Health Center and Torrance Memorial Medical Center.
 Graduates of our program have taken nursing positions with our clinical partners and at other hospitals throughout the United States.